Question: If you had to choose between playing a $100 guitar on a $1000 guitar amp…

 And so…as a VERY GENERAL rule of thumb:

-- 50W amps or greater are better for large-venue performances
+- 50W or greater is better for large-venue performances

-- 40W amps or less are better for practice, studio, and small to mid-size venues
+- 40W or less is better for practice, studio, and small to mid-size venues

-And if you want an exact number to start with…20W or 30W will most likely give you maximum versatility in each of these settings.
+And if you want an exact number to start with…20W or 30W will most likely offer maximum versatility for the average player.

-And if you’re choosing a tube amp, it’s worth noting that lower wattage amps allow tubes to “saturate” and distort without having to crank up the volume too loud.
+If you’re choosing a tube amp, it’s worth noting that lower wattage guitar amps allow tubes to “saturate” and distort without having to crank up the volume too loud.

-With tube amps especially…it’s better to lean towards the lower wattages.
+So as another VERY GENERAL rule of thumb with tube amps…it’s better to lean towards the lower wattages.

 As you might expect: